itsraghavzanwar/Student-Health-Management-System-/README.md

    ```

 2.**Mail Id setup**
-- In app.py Link your Mail Id and Password for 'Forget Password' Feature
+- In app.py Link your Mail Id and Password for 'Forget Password' Feature in 'forgot_password' Function at two if condition i.e 'username' and 'resend'

 3. **Navigate to the project**
    ```bash